TrueLayer/truelayer-dotnet/README.md

 docker run --rm -v ${PWD}:/out -w /out -it alpine/openssl ec -in ec512-private-key.pem -pubout -out ec512-public-key.pem
 ```

-Navigate to the Payments settings and upload your public key.
+Navigate to the Payments settings section of the TrueLayer console and upload your public key.
 Obtain the Key Id.

-### Initialize TrueLayer.NET
+### Configure Settings

 Add your Client ID, Secret and Signing Key ID to `appsettings.json` or any other supported [configuration provider](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration).